oiraqi/microhooks/README.md

 </p>

 # Microhooks Evaluation
-we developed an application with two microservices, a Spring-based source and a Micronaut-based sink.
+We developed an application with two microservices, a Spring-based source and a Micronaut-based sink.
 This application supports the materialized view pattern, as well as custom events, through two implementations: a raw implementation (without Microhooks) and a second one using Microhooks.
 ## Code Enhancement